 Fisher’s Earliest Sweet – We don’t eat a lot of sweet corn, but enough to want to try growing my own.
 This is the only sweet corn I’m trying this year, at least at this time.

 Chapalote – Not only is this variety of corn stunning, but it is also multipurpose!
-I haven’t decided if I only want to use it as popcorn or if I want to try other things.
+I haven’t decided if I only want to use it like popcorn or if I want to try other things.
 I guess that all depends on how well it produces ears.

 Glass Gem – Of course, this variety has me swoon with its beauty and I wanted to see if I could put a dent in replacing chips with popcorn.
 I don’t like growing things for their beauty alone, but this is definitely the primary reason I picked this popcorn variety.

 National Pickling – This is the only variety I chose for cucumbers because I want to pickle all of it.
 Pickles are something I never get tired of eating and often choose to eat pickles in place of chips.
 If you couldn’t tell, I’m trying to decrease and hopefully eliminate my chip addiction with things I’m growing in my garden.

 Bottleneck – I picked this variety because my grandfather used to grow it when I was a kid.
 He would let my sister and I use them as maracas as they were drying out [again we were kids haha!] and then he would make birdhouses out of them.
 I know there is a birdhouse variety, but I like to think that my grandfather would be proud of me for growing bottlenecks.
 I got the seeds from Clear Creek Seeds, but it appears the birdhouse / bottleneck cross is all they carry at this time.

 Loofah or Luffa – Nature’s vegetable sponge!
 I have tried these before, but they didn’t produce well since I didn’t have them trellised.
 This year, my plan is to grow and dry enough for uses around my home and also give as gifts.
 It is my favorite thing to share with people who don’t realize a loofah is a vegetable!